Call us: 0800 843 752Free shipping for orders $150 or over

 Libertia grandiflora plants in a border garden.

-Libertia grandiflora (NZ Grand Iris) is currently unavailable, but we do have other other amazing species and varieties of Libertia available.
+Libertia grandiflora (NZ Iris) is currently unavailable, but we do have other other amazing species and varieties of Libertia available.

 explore them here